kalgynirae/recipes/cookies.md

 of raw egg, taste the dough and add extra salt if needed.
 Mix in the chocolate chips.
 (It will be a *lot* of chocolate chips!)

+Refrigerate the cookie dough for at least 12 hours.

-Line a cookie sheet with parchment paper or a silicone baking mat.
+Preheat your oven to 385°F. Line a cookie sheet with parchment paper or a silicone baking mat.
 Form the dough into 1-inch balls.
 Ideally, get as many chocolate chips as possible into each ball (but not so many that the ball falls apart on the cookie sheet). dough approximately 1 inch in diameter and place them on a cookie sheet.
 Bake for 10–12 minutes, until the cookies are just starting to turn golden.
 Let the cookies cool on the cookie sheet for a few minutes and then on a cooling rack until cool.